 The authors analysed data from over 800 schools and sixth form colleges to examine the impact of good quality careers advice on access to university and exam results.
-The report, by Professor Tristram Hooley of University of Derby, compared schools which had received a ‘quality award’ for their career guidance with those that had not received such accreditation.
+The report, by Professor Tristram Hooley, Jesse Matheson and A.G.Watts, compared schools which had received a ‘quality award’ for their career guidance with those that had not received such accreditation.

 Recommendation 1: The government should strengthen the National Careers Service and give it a clear role to support schools in the delivery of career guidance.
 Ideally this would include providing schools and colleges with free access to professionally qualified careers advisers including specialist advisers with expertise in vocational options and with knowledge of entry to elite universities.